 In the footer, the menus are displayed in 3 columns, with the first entry being the service hotline.

 You can customize the data by using the text modules footer.serviceHotlineHeadline and footer.serviceHotline.

 If you include more than 2 own columns in the footer, an additional row will be added.

-In order to provide the links to the shipping costs on product detail pages (1), the privacy in the registration form (2) or the terms and conditions and revocation notice in the checkout (3 and 4), the following steps are necessar:
+(1), the privacy in the registration form (2) or the terms and conditions and revocation notice in the checkout (3 and 4), the following steps are necessary: